mike-cha-kr/UIKit-iOS-Swift/README.md

 ### Create a project

 Create a project to get started.
-Sendbird UIKit supports both `objective-c` and `swift`, so you can create and work on a project in the language you want to develop with.
+Sendbird UIKit supports both `Objective-C` and `Swift`, so you can create and work on a project in the language you want to develop with.

 ### Install UIKit for iOS

 You can install UIKit for iOS through either `CocoaPods` or `Carthage`.

+#### CocoaPods

 1. Add `SendBirdUIKit` into your `Podfile`in Xcode as below: